nstbayless/mmagedit/README.md

 This utility can edit levels, worlds, and tile information for Micro Mages (by [Morphcat games](http://morphcat.de/)), and it can extend the game's basic features with new elements, such as more complex level data.
 Made with Python3, `Pillow`, and `tkinter`.
 Has both a GUI and CLI.

 MMagEdit is also available as a **[shared library](#shared-library) (.so, .dylib, or .dll)** so that other projects can use MMagEdit's back-end to create hacks for Micro Mages, even if they aren't written in python.
 C, C++, C#, Unity, Lua, or any other language that can link to a shared library should all be supported.
+If compiled with [emscripten](https://emscripten.org/), it can even run in the browser.

 **Windows**: [Download](https://ci.appveyor.com/api/projects/nstbayless/mmagedit/artifacts/mmagedit.zip).